First-order elliptic boundary value problems on manifolds with non-compact boundary: Coercivity and Fredholmness

 \subsection{Coercivity through special boundary conditions}

-We formulate a corresponding notion here, but since we are in the noncompact setting, we also need to take boundary condition also into account.
+We formulate a notion of coercivity here, where since we are in the noncompact setting, we also need to take boundary condition into account.
 In the remark following this definition, the relation to the compact case is outlined.

 \begin{definition}[Coercive with respect to a compact set] The operator $D$ is said to be \emph{$B$-coercive with respect to $K$}, a compact set, if: \begin{enumerate}[label=(\roman*), labelwidth=0pt, labelindent=2pt, leftmargin=21pt] \item there exists $\eta_{K} \in \Ck[c]{\infty}(M)$ with $\eta_K = 1$ on $K$ with